samuell/BigDataPhylogeny-Course-fork/Day2/Lab3.md

 *(Answer: `Lottia_gigantea`, `Crassostrea_gigas`, `Octopus_vulgaris` (×3), `Acanthopleura_granulata`, and `Neopilina_galatheae` all have 2-3 sequences — these are our candidate paralogs.)*

 ## 7.2 Alignment and tree inference
 In order to apply PhyloPyPruner, we need to align orthogroup sequences and then infer the gene trees.
-The program takes one, or more, multiple sequence alignments (MSAs) and corresponding trees as an input.
+The program takes one or more multiple sequence alignments (MSAs) and corresponding trees as input.
 The alignments should be in `Fasta` format and trees in `Newick` format.
 The name should be the same for each corresponding alignment and tree file.

+> For this exercise we already provide you with the correct headers, but you should keep in mind that **the format is very important** for everything to work smoothly with `PhyloPyPruner`.
+> With the sequence files, you will need to generate the alignment, trim it, and infer the gene trees with ML in the same way you did before.

-## 3. Look at the tree first (2 min)
+## 7.3.
+Look at the tree first

-Open `OG0001135_mollusca.tre` in FigTree (or paste into [iTOL](https://itol.embl.de/)) and look at where the multi-copy species fall.
+Open one of the trees in FigTree (or paste into [iTOL](https://itol.embl.de/)) and look at where the multi-copy species fall.

 You should see something like this pattern: